awesome-llm-papers/awesome-llm-papers.github.io/_publications/you2023refer.markdown

 bibkey: you2023refer
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2310.07704'}, {name: Code,
     url: 'https://github.com/apple/ml-ferret'}]
-tags: [Has Code, Security, Multimodal Models]
+tags: [Has Code, Security, Multimodal Models, Evaluation]
 ---
 We introduce Ferret, a new Multimodal Large Language Model (MLLM) capable of understanding spatial referring of any shape or granularity within an image and